Child psychotherapist

 - consultation with other professionals

-You'll be required to undergo personal psychoanalysis or psychotherapy throughout your training, typically having around four sessions a week.
+You'll also be required to undergo personal psychoanalysis throughout your training, typically having around four sessions a week.
+(It is recommended that you begin personal psychoanalytic psychotherapy or psychoanalysis before you apply to the training.)

 Once qualified, you must register as a member of the ACP and appear on the ACP Register of Child Psychotherapists, which is accredited by the Professional Standards Authority.